Introduction

 Reheating

 As I wanted to put all waffles on an even playing field, I didn't think it would be fair to eat these soon after cooking.
 Because then some would be fresh, and some would be sitting out for up to 30 minutes.
-So instead, I made all five of these waffles the night before, and put them in the fridge overnight.
+So instead, I made all six of these waffles the night before, and put them in the fridge overnight.

 For breakfast next day, I took out a quarter of each waffle, and heated them up at the same time.
 400F for about 3 minutes in the air fryer seemed to do the trick.
 The extra waffles were frozen for a later date; this will be my breakfast for the week.
 Reheating from frozen, I'm guessing they will take about 6 minutes.